 The Gumbo Limbo Trail gives you a beautiful glimpse of the distinct ecosystem of the Everglades and well worth following if you’re into your hikes.

 A self-guided trail, it showcases a hardwood hammock ecosystem that’s totally unique and unspoilt.
 Take in the views through the gumbo limbo trees and keep watch for the gators!

 7.)
 Mahogany Hammock Trail

-Another gorgeous and self-guided trail, the Mahogany Hammock boardwalk is where you can find the largest living Mahogany tree in all the United States.
+Another gorgeous and self-guided trail, the Mahogany Hammock boardwalk is where you can find the largest living Mahogany tree in all of the United States.